 This means your child will not have to meet the assessment provider’s health professional in person.

-To be considered for a paper-based review, you must prove that your child has one of the following:
+To be considered for a paper-based assessment, you must give evidence that your child has 1 of the following:

 a high level of impairment and cannot perform most or all of the activities in the PIP claim form safely, reliably and repeatedly

 a record of hospital admission and is under GP care

 a condition such as autism or learning difficulty that will make a face-to-face consultation stressful

 enough medical evidence for a decision to be made without a face-to-face assessment

 If the DWP feels that there is not enough evidence to make a paper-based decision, your child may have to attend a face-to-face or telephone assessment.

 Once you send your form, you may get a letter saying your child will be assessed in person or by phone.
 This may also happen if the DWP feels that there is not enough evidence to do a paper-based assessment.

 If this type of assessment is not accessible, you can ask for reasonable adjustments.